App-vNext/Polly/docs/strategies/fallback.md

 ```
 <!-- endSnippet -->

-### 2 - Using retry to perform fallback
+### 2 - Using retry for fallback

-Lets suppose you have a primary and a secondary endpoints.
-If primary fails then you want to call the secondary.
+Suppose you have a primary and a secondary endpoint.
+If the primary fails, you want to call the secondary.

 ❌ DON'T

-Use retry to perform fallback
+Use retry for fallback:

 <!-- snippet: fallback-anti-pattern-2 -->
 ```cs